 How to Decide How Many Colleges You’re Going to Apply to

-A reach school is one where acceptance may be a stretch based on the student’s academic profile, but it also shouldn’t be entirely unrealistic.
-A target school is one where the student stands a relatively good chance of admission.
+A reach school is one where acceptance may be a stretch based on your academic profile, but it also shouldn’t be entirely unrealistic.
+A target school is one where you stand a relatively good chance of admission.

-A safety school is one that students can be fairly confident that they’ll be accepted to.
-This way, students can create a balance of dream schools that they’d be thrilled to attend and schools that would be a good fit if some of the other, loftier options don’t work out.
+A safety school is one that you are fairly confident that you’ll be accepted to.
+This way, you can create a balance of dream schools that you’d be thrilled to attend and schools that would be a good fit if some of the other, loftier options don’t work out.

 Determining Reach, Target, and Safety Schools

-To determine which schools are a reach, target, and safety, evaluate grades, GPA, and SAT® or ACT® scores.
-Then compare them to the average academic profile of recently admitted students.
+To determine which schools are a reach, target, and safety, you’ll want to compare your grades, GPA, and SAT or ACT scores to the average academic profile of recently admitted students at each school.
 This should give you an idea of how you line up when compared to students currently enrolled at the school.

 Is More Better?

-Students who are extremely passionate about attending a highly selective college, may have to increase the number of applications they submit.
-The more selective a school is the greater the chance a student won’t be accepted, so it could be worth sending out a few extra applications to be sure the student is admitted into a school that they are excited about attending.
+If you are extremely passionate about attending a highly selective college, you may have to increase the number of applications you submit.
+Generally, the more selective a school is, the greater the chance you won’t be accepted.
+So it could be worth sending out a few extra applications to be sure you get admitted into a school that you are excited about attending.

 Is Less Best?

 Applying to colleges requires both time and money.
-While some students may qualify for fee waivers, students can expect to pay an application fee for each application.
-College application fees can range from $50 to $90 per application , in some cases even higher.
-It could be worth setting up an application budget so students have an idea of how many schools they can reasonably afford to apply to.
+While some students may qualify for fee waivers, students can generally expect to pay an application fee for each application.
+College application fees currently average $56 and, in some cases, run significantly higher.
+It could be worth setting up an application budget so you have an idea of how many schools you can reasonably afford to apply to.